emberjs/website/source/blog/2015-05-05-glimmer-merging.md

 What this means:

 * The test suite passes.
-* We have tested Glimmer on our own apps, and, for the most part, it works.
+* We have tested Glimmer on our own apps, and, for the most part, apps boot and run correctly.
-* There are still known issues (see below).
+* There are still known issues (see below), including with the test helpers.
 * At this point, we need community help to identify compatibility issues not covered by the test suite.
 * We expect to continue improving compatibility with the pre-Glimmer engine for some time, as new issues come to light.

+Glimmer is the new rendering engine the Ember community has been working on for the past several months.
+It is the first ground-up change to the templating engine since SproutCore 2.0, and takes advantage of the groundwork laid by HTMLBars to dramatically improve re-rendering performance.
+It also sets the stage for more performance improvements during the 2.x series, and React-inspired improvements to the Ember programming model.
+Best of all, we are landing Glimmer in Ember 1.13, compatible with the full public API of Ember 1.x.

 It's also worth noting that while our apps feel faster, not every performance benchmark will necessarily show marked improvement.
 There